This topic describes how to commit nodes to Operation Center for testing after you configure the nodes.

 nodes after you configure them, skip this step.

 - Double-click the Workshop workflow.
 Then, click the icon.

 - Select all nodes that can be committed and Ignore I/O Inconsistency Alerts.
 Then, click Commit.

 Note In a workspace in standard mode, after you commit the nodes, you must click Deploy and deploy the nodes to the production environment.

 - Click Operation Center in the upper-right corner.

-- In the directed acyclic graph (DAG) that appears on the right, right-click the start node and choose .
+- In the directed acyclic graph (DAG) that appears on the right, right-click the start

-time range from June 11, 2019 to June 17, 2019 in the rpt_user_trace_log
+SQL statement to query data from June 11, 2019 to June 17, 2019 in the rpt_user_trace_log

 select * from rpt_user_trace_log where dt BETWEEN '20190611' and '20190617' limit 1000;

-The following figure shows the query result.
+The following figure shows the query results.